- About ESA

 - Member Log-In

-These awards recognize educators who have gone beyond the traditional teaching methods by using insects as educational tools.
+These awards, funded by Entomological Foundation investments, recognize educators who have gone beyond the traditional teaching methods by using insects as educational tools.
 One winner will be chosen from among primary teachers (grades K-6) and one from among secondary teachers (grades 7-12).
 The recipients will receive:

 Gratis registration to attend ESA’s Annual Meeting; and